SterneStehen/equipment-maintenance-api/README.md

 # Equipment Maintenance API

 Equipment Maintenance API is a Go service for managing industrial equipment and its maintenance lifecycle.
-The current foundation exposes a health endpoint, validates startup configuration, connects to PostgreSQL through `pgxpool`, and shuts down gracefully.
-Later phases add authentication, equipment, and work-order workflows.
+The current application provides user registration, JWT authentication, a health endpoint, PostgreSQL persistence through `pgxpool`, and graceful shutdown.
+Later phases add equipment and work-order workflows.

-> Technology baseline date: January 10, 2023.
-This project intentionally uses the versions of Go and libraries available as of that date.

 ## Requirements